ganathetechie/ganathetechie/README.md

-- 👋 Hi, I’m @ganathetechie
+- 👋 Hi, I’m Ganapathi Kakkirala
 - 👀 I’m interested in tech and consulting.
 - 🌱 I’m currently diving deep into the concepts of data science and trying to embibe holistic understanding of the concepts with real world projects.
 - 📫 To reach me mail me at ganapathikakkirala@gmail.com